Board of Directors

 Larry and Beth chose Momence for work but opted to enjoy retirement instead.
 "It's a friendly community with great people and lots of opportunity.
 It also provides great access to our extended families in southern Indiana and our grandchildren in southern Wisconsin".

 Eileen Crooks grew up in Tinley Park, IL, then moved to Bourbonnais, where she married Bruce.
 They have a grown daughter, Heather.
 Eileen and Bruce bought their current home in Momence in 2005, after not only falling in love with their 1900 house, but with the community of Momence.
 She is retired after 20 years working in, owning, and operating a full-service photography studio, along with other assorted jobs over the years.
-She currently designs and maintains the Graham Historical House, Main Street Momence, The Earl D. Schoeffner Farm Museum, and the Visit Momence Museums websites for the City, as well as Main Street Momence, and two commercial websites, Sensei Steve's Karate Center and Art's Landscaping.
+She currently designs and maintains the Graham Historical House, Main Street Momence, The Earl D. Schoeffner Farm Museum, and the Visit Momence Museums websites for the Community, and two commercial websites, Sensei Steve's Karate Center and Art's Landscaping.
 Eileen and Bruce were the Momence Chamber of Commerce Citizens of the Year in 2016.
 Eileen volunteered for Main Street Momence on the promotion committee for several years, and still does occasionally.
 She is currently a member of the Heritage Day 2018 Committee,